From The Editor | June 7, 2024

 Ali Pashazadeh thinks biopharma companies – and CDMOs – need strategic help.

-I challenge him first on his that perception CDMOs lack a “consultative, holistic view of development/commercialization” that they can provide to their biopharma customers.
+I challenge him first on his perception CDMOs lack a “consultative, holistic view of development/commercialization” they can provide to their biopharma customers.

-That’s because, frankly, sponsors often fail to seek important advice from, or listen when formenting development and manufacturing plans with CDMOs, regarding the viability of targeting certain molecules to specific diseases.
+I suggest the real problem is sponsors often fail to seek important advice from or listen carefully to CDMOs when forming development and manufacturing plans with regarding the viability of targeting certain molecules to specific diseases.

 However, Pashazadeh, cofounder/CEO of Treehill Partners, a combined strategic and financial advisory group, holds his ground.

-That vantage point is provided by consultants, but most external advisors lack a direct link to investors.
+That vantage point can at times be provided by consultants, but these external advisors often lack a direct link to investors.

-Pashazadeh says executive-level advisors that also bring investor relationships (or serve as investors themselves) can create “an ecosystem around the specific molecule being developed, to reevaluate development decisions being made or already made, in a more dispassionate way.”
+Pashazadeh says executive-level advisors that do bring investor relationships (or serve as investors themselves) can create “an ecosystem around the specific molecule being developed, reevaluate development decisions being made or that have already been made, and do this in a more dispassionate way.”

 Dispassion applied specifically to the question of ultimate commercial profitability.

-However, those initial assumptions – value propositions, he says – need to be independently pressure tested to map out the utility of that development path through clinical trials, and profitable commercialization.
+But those initial assumptions – value propositions – need to be pressure tested to map out the utility of that development path through clinical trials, and profitable commercialization.

 Third-Party Prognosis